Trex96/nextjs_template/implement-proper.md

 - Do NOT leave any placeholder like "// add logic here"
 - Do NOT use class components — hooks only
 - Do NOT use any as a TypeScript type
+- Do NOT change or rename any provided asset files
+- Do NOT use placeholder images — use the exact assets provided
 - Every file must be complete and immediately runnable
-- The final result must be a pixel-perfect, animation-perfect replica of the original — built to production standard
+- The final result must be a pixel-perfect, animation-perfect, asset-perfect replica of the original — built to production standard

-Now analyze the HTML file I am providing and convert it into the complete Next.js codebase.
+Now analyze the HTML file and all assets I am providing and convert everything into the complete Next.js codebase.